aws-solutions/qnabot-on-aws/README.md

 ## New features

+### Improved Scale
+This release of QnABot utilizes Lex Bot aliases and Lex versioning.
+The QnA Bot and all ElicitResponse Bots are now installed using the alias 'live'. 'live' points at the 'Latest' Bot version.
+All Lex resources are now versioned starting with '1' after initial installation.

 ### Configuring QnABot to ask the questions
 QnABot was designed to answer questions, but now it can also ask questions and process the user’s answers.
-Use this feature for data collection and validation; o implement surveys, quizzes, personalized recommendations; or to build a triage chatbot application.
+Use this feature for data collection and validation; or implement surveys, quizzes, personalized recommendations; or to build a triage chatbot application.
 See the [blog post](https://aws.amazon.com/blogs/machine-learning/creating-a-question-and-answer-bot-with-amazon-lex-and-amazon-alexa/) for details about this new feature.
 This feature is know as ElicitResponse from a configuration perspective.